catberry/catberry/docs/service-module-placeholder.md

  * Set of placeholders.
 Templates that can reference each other (more details in [Placeholders section](modules/placeholders.md))

-Typical architecture in common case is presented on image below:
+Typical architecture in common case is presented in image below:

 ![Catberry Application Architecture](images/smp.png)